ruchee/vimrc/vimfiles/bundle/syntastic/README.markdown

 <a name="faqstyle"></a>

-__Q.
-What is the difference between syntax checkers and style checkers?__
+__3.9.
+Q. What is the difference between syntax checkers and style checkers?__

 A. The errors and warnings they produce are highlighted differently and can be filtered by different rules, but otherwise the distinction is pretty much